Obama, Romney take aim at key Midwestern swing states

 "Mitt Romney's fantasy that Senate Democrats will work with him to pass his 'severely conservative' agenda is laughable," Reid said in a statement.
 "Senate Democrats are committed to defending the middle class, and we will do everything in our power to defend them against Mitt Romney's Tea Party agenda."

-(Additional reporting by Steve Holland in Wisconsin and Susan Heavey in Washington; Writing by John Whitesides; Editing by Alistair Bell and Peter Cooney)
+(Additional reporting by Steve Holland in West Chester, Ohio, and Susan Heavey in Washington; Writing by John Whitesides; Editing by Alistair Bell and Peter Cooney)